ZaipTR/ZaipTR/README.md

 - 👋 Hi, I’m @ZaipTR.
-- 👀 I’m interested in video games and programmation.
+- 👀 I’m a curious high school student interested in CS in general.
-- 🌱 I’m currently learning programmation.
+- 🌱 What I’m currently learning : Python, the basics of computer science.
-- 📫 You can contact me by Discord : Zaip_#8897.
+- 📫 You can't contact me for the moment.

 <!---
 ZaipTR/ZaipTR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.